On matrix invertible extensions over commutative rings: The proofs of the general results and applications

 Each triangular matrix in $Um(\mathbb{M}_{2}(R))$ has either two zero entries or a nonzero determinant.
 From this, Example \ref{EX9}(3) and part (1) it follows that $R$ is an ${SE}^{\triangle}_{2}$ ring.
 From this and Theorem \ref{TH3}(4) it follows that $R$ is a ${V}_{2}$ ring.
 To check that $R$ is a $Z_2$ ring we have to show that statement \circled{\textup{7}} holds for each $A\in Um(\mathbb{M}_{2}(R))$.
 We can assume that $\det(A)\neq 0$, in which case statement \circled{\textup{7}} follows from part (1) and Theorem \ref{TH8}.
 Thus part (2) holds.

-Part (3) follows from part (1) and definitions.
-For part (4), as $R$ is a noetherian domain of dimension 1, the isomorphism classes of projective $R$-modules of rank 1 are the isomorphisms classes of nonzero ideals of $R$ which locally in the Zariski topology are principal, and all such nonzero ideals are generated by 2 elements.
-From this and Theorem \ref{TH1} it follows that $R$ is a $\Pi_2$ domain iff $Pic(R)$ is trivial and hence iff it is a \textsl{PID}.
-Thus Theorem \ref{TH4} holds.
+The first `iff' of part (3) follows from part (1) and definitions.
+The isomorphism classes of projective $R$-modules of rank 1 are the isomorphisms classes of nonzero ideals of $R$ which locally in the Zariski topology are principal; as for each $a\in R\setminus\{0\}$, $\dim(R/Ra)=0$ and hence $Pic(R/Ra)$ is trivial, all such nonzero ideals are generated by 2 elements.
+From this and Theorem \ref{TH1} it follows that $R$ is a $\Pi_2$ domain iff $Pic(R)$ is trivial.
+Hence part (3) holds.
+As PIDs are precisely Dedekind domains with trivial Picard groups, part (4) follows from the second `iff' of part (3).
+Thus Theorem \ref{TH3} holds.

 \begin{remark} The existence of an extension of a matrix in $Um(\mathbb{M}_{2}(R))$ does not depend only on \emph{the set} of its entries.
 This is so as, referring to Example \ref{EX11}, the matrix $\left[ \right] \in \mathbb{M}_{2}(\mathbb{Z}[\theta ])$ has the same entries as $B$, has nonzero determinant, and \emph{it is} extendable (see Theorem \ref{TH4}(1)). \end{remark}